-Your service should be usable by speech recognition software including Dragon Naturally Speaking http://www.nuance.com/dragon/index.htm and native operating system speech packages and text to speech packages, such as: ClaroRead or TextHELP.
+Your service should be usable by speech recognition software, including Dragon Naturally Speaking nuance.com/dragon/index.htm, native operating system speech packages and text to speech packages, such as: ClaroRead or TextHELP.

 HTML is quicker, easier and more widely usable and accessible than PDF format.
-However when there is no other option, guidance for creating PDFs should be followed.
-Government Digital Services have some really useful information on this: https://www.gov.uk/service-manual/user-centred-design/resources/creating-accessible-PDFs.html
+However, when there is no other option, guidance for creating PDFs should be followed.
+Government Digital Services provide useful information on this: https://www.gov.uk/service-manual/user-centred-design/resources/creating-accessible-PDFs.html

 Accessibility is more than checking the boxes of standards compliance.
 When writing content, consider what information would be useful to people with access needs.

 For instance, in a ‘find my nearest’ service, consider user needs like:

 - Is there disabled parking?

 - How far is it from the entrance?